 Subject to applicable law, you may have certain rights regarding your information that we have collected, including rights to obtain confirmation regarding whether PPT has your personal information, to request access to and receive information about your personal information including who we have shared it with, to receive copies of your personal information, to update and correct inaccuracies in your personal information, to object to the use or disclosure of your personal information, and to have your personal information blocked, anonymized, or deleted, as appropriate.
 The right to access your personal information may be limited in some circumstances by local law.
 We encourage you to update or correct your personal information if it changes or if you believe that any information that we have collected about you is inaccurate.
 You also can ask us to view your personal information, ask us to delete your personal information, and object to our use of your personal information.
 In some jurisdictions, you may have a right to complain to local authorities regarding the use of your personal information.

-If you would like to discuss or exercise the rights you may have, please send us an email to [email protected] or contact us via our Contact Us page.
+If you would like to discuss or exercise the rights you may have, please send us an email to firstname.lastname@example.org or contact us via our Contact Us page.
 Such requests will be addressed subject to applicable laws.
-Although PPT will make reasonable, good faith efforts to provide individuals with access to their personal information, there may be circumstances in which PPT is unable to provide access, including where disclosure would compromise others’ privacy or other legitimate rights, the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the information is commercially proprietary.
+Although PPT will make reasonable, good-faith efforts to provide individuals with access to their personal information, there may be circumstances in which PPT is unable to provide access, including where disclosure would compromise others’ privacy or other legitimate rights, the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the information is commercially proprietary.
 If PPT determines that access should be restricted in any particular instance, we will endeavor to provide you with an explanation of why that determination has been made and a contact point for any further inquiries.
 To protect your privacy, PPT will take commercially reasonable steps to verify your identity before granting access to or making any changes to your personal information.

 How to Contact Us

-Please send any inquiries or comments about this Policy other otherwise to us via email at [email protected] or contact us via our Contact Us page.
+Please send any inquiries or comments about this Policy to us via email at email@example.com or contact us via our Contact Us page.
 More information about our services and products is available at https://privatepracticetransitions.com.

 Updates to this Policy

-We may update this Policy occasionally in our sole discretion.
+We may update this Policy occasionally at our sole discretion.
 The effective date of the current Policy is noted above (i.e., last update date).
 We encourage you to periodically review this webpage.
 If we make any material changes in the way we collect, use, and/or share the personal information that you have provided, we will notify you by posting notice of the changes in a clear and conspicuous manner on the PPT website.